 The grounds or refusal of enforcement of foreign arbitral awards without treaties are also contained in article 1076 DCCP, and include:

-Setting aside of arbitral awards in The Netherlandsrelates to recourse for the mistakes or errors arbitrators made during the course of proceedings, and is regulated by article 1064 and 1065.
+The setting aside of arbitral awards in The Netherlands relates to the recourse given for the mistakes or errors that arbitrators made during the course of proceedings, and is regulated by article 1064 and 1065.
 These articles state that applications for setting aside awards must be brought before the Court of Appeals of the relevant District Court, and must be made within 3 months from the day that the arbitral award was sent.

 Article 1064a(5) provides the possibility to opt-out of appeal for both national and international arbitrations, however this is not possible where one party is a consumer.